lnxjedi/gopherbot/doc/Windows-Install.md

 ## Installation Notes

 ### Install and Config Directories
-Gopherbot combines configuration data from two directories; the `install` directory (normally `C:\Program Files\Gopherbot`), and the `config` directory (normally `C:\ProgramData\gopherbot`).
+Gopherbot combines configuration data from two directories; the `install` directory (normally `C:\Program Files\Gopherbot`), and the `config` directory (normally `C:\ProgramData\Gopherbot`).
 Configuration in the `install` directory should be specific to a given robot / environment (e.g. *dev* and *prod*), and normally contains e.g. credentials.
 The contents of the `config` directory would normally be kept in a git repository, and would contain common configuration as well as locally developed script plugins.
 See [Configuration](Configuration.md).

 ### Windows Security
 Depending on the security settings of your Windows host, you may need to unblock or otherwise allow execution of `gopherbot.exe` and/or the PowerShell library and plugins.
 A full discussion of Windows security features and correct configuration is outside the scope of this document.
 Note, however, that the PowerShell library and sample plugins have been signed with a code-signing certificate.